aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

     }
     ```

+2. Replace the [UCRNetID] of ```
+    JavaSparkContext spark = new JavaSparkContext("local[*]", "CS167-Lab5-App-[UCRNetID]")```
-2. Run the `main` function in IntelliJ IDEA.
+    with your own NetID, Run the `main` function in IntelliJ IDEA.
 The command line argument should be `nasa_19950801.tsv`.
 You should see the following line in the output.

     ```text
     Number of lines in the log file 30970
     ```

 3. Switch to the command line.
 Compile your code using the command `mvn package`.
 4. Run your program from command line using the following command.
 Do not forget to replace `[UCRNetID]` with the correct one.
-Also, make sure hdfs namenode and datanode are running.
-If you have error shows as no such hdfs host, then using file path start with `hdfs://localhost:9000/`

     ```bash
-    spark-submit --class edu.ucr.cs.cs167.[UCRNetID].App target/[UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv
+    spark-submit --class edu.ucr.cs.cs167.[UCRNetID].App target/[UCRNetID]_lab5-1.0-SNAPSHOT.jar nasa_19950801.tsv
     ```

     Hint: You may use the following command to only print the needed line (Linux and macOS only).